 Meat by-products are listed as the fourth ingredient.
 This additive is mystery meat.
 We don’t know what animal it came from or exactly what the ingredient contains since by-products can be several things.

-Still, this food is nutritionally complete and includes whole meat as the first ingredient, which is better than most budget cat foods.
+Still, this cheap cat food is nutritionally complete and includes whole meat as the first ingredient, which is better than most budget cat foods.

 7. Iams ProActive Health Adult Hairball Care Dry Cat Food